-Bus Tip 101: It’s usually sweltering in Brooklyn in the early weeks of July.
-If you feel a heat stroke coming on, leave the festival for a hot minute and cool off in your air-conditioned private bus rental.
+Bus Tip 101: It’s usually sweltering in Buffalo in the early weeks of July.
+If you feel a heat stroke coming on, leave the festival for a hot minute and cool off in your air-conditioned Buffalo charter bus.

 3. Troy Pig Out

 Are you a fiend for food competitions?
 Then Troy Pig Out is the right event for you.
 An all-out barbecue food fest, it offers rewards for some of the best meat dishes, such as pulled pork, beef brisket and BBQ chicken to name a few.
 In addition, there’s a hot-dog eating competition for you and your group to feast on.
 There’s also plenty of family-friendly activities to keep the kiddies entertained, so that the adults can sip cool craft beer without being disturbed.

 Bus Tip 101: This event does not allow backpacks, bags, flasks or containers.
 Store all your belongings inside your bus, where they’ll be safe and free from theft.